TritonDataCenter/rfd/rfd/0103/README.md

        +-----------+           +-----------+

-In step 7, we stopped the replication process and moved the async shard we made into the new peer on the new pnode.
+In step 7, we stopped the replication process and moved the async peer we made into the new peer on the new pnode.
 Note that there are now two peers, and the shard which was previously the fourth in the pipeline to receive data replication is now the primary in a new peer.

-         PEER 1                   PEER 2

-         SHARD 1                  SHARD 1
+         PRIMARY               ANOTHER PRIMARY

        +-----------+     +     +-----------+